GameDevRafael/Virtual-Eco-System/README.md

 # EcoSim - Ecosystem Simulation

-EcoSim is a virtual ecosystem simulation built in Java that models the dynamics of a natural environment, where entities interact, evolve, and adapt to seasonal changes and resource limitations.
-This project demonstrates the application of complex system modeling, agent-based simulation, and adaptive behavior, all structured with clean code principles and scalable design patterns.
+This is my version of a virtual ecosystem simulation built in Java that models the dynamics of a natural environment where entities interact, evolve, and adapt to seasonal changes and resource limitations.
+This project demonstrates the application of complex system modeling, agent-based simulation, and adaptive behavior, all structured with clean code principles, scalable design patterns, and Object-Oriented Programming (OOP).

 ## Project Highlights

-* Complex Ecosystem Simulation: Entities compete for resources, evolve through genetic mutations, and face natural challenges such as predation and seasonal changes.
+* **Complex Ecosystem Simulation:** Entities compete for resources, evolve through genetic mutations and face natural challenges such as predation, seasonal changes, and resource scarcity.
-* Real-time Monitoring: Graphical representations of population trends, interactions, and evolutionary progress, providing valuable insights into ecosystem dynamics.
+* **Real-time Monitoring:** Graphical representations of population trends and evolutionary progress.
-* Genetic Evolution: Entities evolve over generations with mutations that affect their characteristics, including speed, energy, and vision range.
+* **Genetic Evolution:** Entities evolve over generations with genetic mutations that affect characteristics such as speed, energy, and vision range.
-* Interactive Environment: Users can take control of an entity and influence the outcome of the ecosystem by directly interacting with it.
+* **Interactive Environment:** Users can control an entity and influence the ecosystem outcome by directly interacting with it.
-* Robust Architecture: Designed with modularity and scalability in mind, featuring a well-structured codebase that separates concerns efficiently.
+* **Robust Architecture:** Modular and scalable codebase with a clear separation of concerns.
+* **Advanced Visuals:**
+  * **Fractals:** Used for generating trees in the ecosystem.
+  * **Particle Systems:** Simulate dynamic elements such as snow in winter, blood when a blob dies, and movement particles when the user controls a blob.
+  * **Physics-based Movements:** Implemented using vectors and Newton's second law of motion, F=m⋅a.
+  * **PApplet Integration:** Entire visual interface created using the PApplet library.

 ## Core Architecture